pinax/pinax-wiki/README.rst

 Documentation
 ---------------

+The pinax-wiki documentation is available at http://pinax-wiki.readthedocs.org/en/latest/.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.
+If you would like to help us improve our documentation or write more documentation, please join our Pinax Project Slack channel and let us know!

 Code of Conduct